-Dry eye can be a temporary or chronic condition and can have many causes, which may include arid conditions (dry or windy weather), extensive computer use, aging, certain medications, injury and surgery.
-Dry eye is not only painful, it can also damage the eye’s tissues and impair vision.
-Fortunately, many treatment options are available.
+Dry eye can be a temporary or chronic condition and can have many causes, which may include arid conditions (dry or windy weather), extensive computer use, aging, certain medications, injury, and surgery.
+Dry eye is not only painful, but it can also damage the eye’s tissues and impair vision.
+Fortunately, many eye care Oklahoma treatments are available.

 Cause of Dry Eyes

 The first priority is to determine if a disease is the underlying cause of the dry eye.
 If it is, then the underlying disease needs to be treated.